GenAICloudDevOps/Gen-AI-Apps/GenAIApps-Portfolio/README.md

 2. Define Agents Role, Goal, Backstory and Task Description
 3. Click Generate

+### App5 Conversational AI Assistant using chainlit

+#### A powerful AI Assistant powered by Mistral AI and Chainlit.
+This application provides an interactive assistant that can engage in conversations, analyze documents, and maintain context throughout the interaction.

+- Interactive chat interface using Chainlit
+- File upload support for multiple formats (.txt, .pdf, .doc, .docx)
+- Powered by Mistral AI API for intelligent responses
+- Conversation history maintenance
+- Async operation for better performance

+### App6 Interpretable and Explainable AI

+#### An interactive web application demonstrating the differences between Interpretable AI and Explainable AI using customer churn prediction as a use case.

+- Interactive comparison of Interpretable AI (Decision Trees) and Explainable AI (Random Forest + SHAP)
+- Real-time model predictions and explanations
+- Visual representations of model decisions
+- Side-by-side comparison of different approaches

 ## Important Notices

 - **Cost Awareness**: Be mindful of AWS resources, Mistral APIs, and other resources consumption and costs before deployment